pmcavoy89/aws-solutions-architect/identity-access-management/notes.md

 # Identity, Access, and Access Management (IAM) Notes

 * IAM does not reside within a single region, the users, groups, and role can be applied to all regions.
-* **Root Account** is the account created when first setup the AWS account and has complete administrator access.
+* **Root Account** - is the account created when first setup the AWS account and has complete administrator access.
-    * Always turn on multi-factor authentication (MFA) for the root account (always good practice for the other users on the AWS Account as well).
+    * Always turn on multi-factor authentication (MFA) for the *root account* (always good practice for the other users on the AWS Account as well).
 * No new users have *any* permissions when created.
     * Are assigned Access Key ID & Secret Access keys when first created.
     * Types of access for users;